 U.S. allies Japan and South Korea, as well as the European Union, have also sanctioned North Korea beyond the measures imposed by the UN Security Council.

 South Korea.
 Some South Korean leaders have kept up a hard line against North Korea, while others, including the current president, Moon Jae-in, have opted for a more conciliatory approach, attempting to expand bilateral exchanges as a path toward peaceful coexistence.
 Seoul provided Pyongyang $7 billion in aid between 1991 and 2015, often as food and medical assistance.
+In 2019, South Korea pledged another $8 million in aid and fifty thousand tons of rice—its first donation since 2015—to help with severe food shortages.
 Some experts argue that such policies have diluted the effects of sanctions.

 Moon, while supporting international sanctions and enhanced defense cooperation with the United States, has worked to improve North-South ties, meeting with Kim four times.
 Moon has approved humanitarian aid disbursements, reopened a hotline between the two Koreas, restored family reunions, opened a joint liaison office, and received a UN sanctions exemption to conduct a joint survey for a potential inter-Korean railway.